marekdedic/ICLR-2024-paper/review-responses.md

 ### Rating:

 Clear, Correct, and Reproducible (CCR): a submission which meets the reviewing criteria

 ### Confidence:

 3: The reviewer is fairly confident that the evaluation is correct

+## Response

+1. Re presentation - could you be more concrete?
+2. Will improve